utshomax/postman-docs/src/pages/docs/reports/api-security-reports.md

 * **API conformance over time** - Per day over the last 30 days, the number of APIs without API Security rule violations and the number of APIs with API Security rule violations.
 * **Current API landscape** - The number of APIs in your team's public workspaces, broken down by the number of API Security rule violations in each.
 * **Top 3 rules violated** - The three API Security rules that are most frequently violated in APIs in your team's public workspaces.
-* **Top 3 APIs with most violations** - The three APIs in your team's public workspaces that most frequently have API Security rule violations.

 ## Private Network APIs